 Slip and fall accidents are some of the trickiest situations in personal injury law.
 One reason for this is that they can happen most anywhere and to anyone.
 They are not very predictable and the weather doesn’t have to be icy, snowy or wet for an accident to take place.
 Most everyone will suffer a fall at some point in their lives and there’s a good chance it won’t be your fault when it happens.
+In this blog, we explain what to do after a slip and fall accident in Colorado.

 There is a level of safety that needs to be provided at homes, workplaces, and other public spaces to ensure people are not injured by a slip and fall accident.
 This is called premises liability.
 If you are injured on someone else’s property because they failed to make that space properly safe, then you could be entitled to compensation.